peteroupc/peteroupc.github.io/random.md

 <a id=Introduction></a>
 ## Introduction

 As I see it, there are two kinds of random number generators (RNGs) needed by most applications, namely _statistical-random generators_ and _unpredictable-random generators_.
 I make this distinction because that is how programming languages often present random number generators -- they usually offer a general-purpose RNG (such as C's `rand` or Java's `java.util.Random`) and sometimes an RNG intended for security purposes (such as `java.security.SecureRandom`).
-This page will discuss these two kinds of RNG in the nature of a sketch of a C programming interface, and make recommendations on their use and properties.
+This page will discuss these two kinds of RNG, and make recommendations on their use and properties.

 In addition, other applications require numbers that "seem" random but are based on an initial state, or "seed".
 This page will discuss when seeds should be used by applications.